-When you own real estate in Oregon, accounting for it in your estate planning is crucial.
-Oregon law makes allowances for ways real estate can be passed according to your will and state law—and in some cases, real estate can even skip probate.
+Oregon probate, real estate, and your will: When you own real property in Oregon, accounting for it in your estate planning is crucial.
+Oregon law makes allowances for ways your will can pass real estate according to state law.
+In some cases, real estate can even skip probate.

 Provide for real estate in your will and outside your will